 APPLY FOR A GRANT!

-Awesome Bend awards a $1000 grant quarterly to a project that will make Bend even more awesome.
+Awesome Bend awards a $1000 grant every 4 months to a project that will make Bend even more awesome.
 The definition of "awesome" is intentionally left up to your imagination.
 It could mean solving a problem, making someone stop and think, or spreading joy-- think social good, the environment, technology, arts and beyond!

 The grant has no strings attached (other than doing something awesome and telling us about it).
 We are high on action and low on bureaucracy.
 The application takes 15 minutes or less.
 Finalists deliver a 3-minute pitch at Pitch Night, where we select a winner and hand out $1000 on the spot to help them turn their awesome idea into reality.